iugithub24/312_finalProject/README.md

 information about each occupation.
 Finally, for the quiz page, I utilized BootStrap button classes to create the questions.
 This way, the user can click to view the button and then proceed to check their answer.

-- Accessibility: As for accessibility, I made sure to utilize tags such as <nav> and <footer>.
+- Accessibility: As for accessibility, I made sure to utilize tags such as '<nav>' and '<footer>'.
 Furthermore, for the modals, accordions, and some buttons, I used aria content to make sure that my page would be accessible to those using screen readers.